All articles

 Choose Oura if sleep is your primary focus, you want the most discreet form factor, and you do not need detailed strain tracking for workouts.

-Choose Penng if you want WHOOP-level recovery insights plus food tracking, you hate charging your wearable every few days, and you would rather pay 60% less per year.
+Choose Penng if you want WHOOP-level recovery insights plus food tracking, you hate charging your wearable, and you would rather pay between half and a quarter of WHOOP's landed SA cost.
 For South African users, local support and Rand pricing make this an easy decision.

 The recovery tracking space has real options now.
 Three years ago it was basically WHOOP or nothing.
-In 2026, you can get the data you need without spending R5,000 a year for it.
+In 2026, you can get the data you need without spending R7,000 a year for it.

 Curious how your recovery stacks up?
 Take the free quiz at penng.ai/quiz and find out in 2 minutes.